Geri McClymont is passionate about living a healthy lifestyle which includes using organic products in her home.

 lather soap in hands and apply to skin

 My Experiences and Results

-I Used Dr. Bronner's Soap For:
+I used Dr. Bronner's Soap To

-- washing my skin and hair
+- wash my skin and hair

-- shaving my legs
+- do my laundry

 As of today, I have used this product for a period of two months.

 I kept a small squirt bottle of the undiluted soap by my bathroom sink and used one squirt each time I washed my hands.
 I also used a squirt bottle in the shower and squirted the undiluted soap directly onto my washcloth.

 The invigorating peppermint aroma alone made this soap very pleasant to use.
 My hands and body felt clean after washing with this product.
 It did not irritate my skin or cause any adverse effects on it.